GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 Assets tied to expectations for improved growth have been

-hit by a recent raft of weak indicators from Europe and China at
+hit by a recent raft of weak indicators from Europe at a time

 face their own hardships and as the U.S. Federal Reserve is